alex-strobel/DPP-LabManual/Research/Administration/Workflow_research_projects/14_Open_data_and_code.md

 We provide our data and code as well as (ideally) all other materials to reproduce our results on an openly accessible repository.
 Standard options for doing so are the Open Science Framework (OSF) and/or GitHub.
 Another option would be OpARA that is hosted by TU Dresden.
 In the following, these options are outlined.

+## Repository

+We provide our data and code as well as (ideally) all other materials to reproduce our results on an openly accessible repository.
+Standard options for doing so are the Open Science Framework (OSF) and/or GitHub.
+Another option would be OpARA that is hosted by TU Dresden.
+In the following, these options are outlined.

 ### OSF

 OSF is short for Open Science Framework, an open platform that supports collaborative research and open science.
 To get an introduction to OSF, you may want to read our OSF manual page that introduces OSF in more detail and provides some information on how to use it.